ReuAzel181/Philippine-Top-Github-Users/README.md

 ![GitHub Philippines](makabayan.jpg)

 ### Overview
-This is a dynamically updated list of GitHub users from the Philippines, showcasing users from cities across the country as of 2024/10/09 11:42 PM CEST.
+This is a dynamically updated list of GitHub users from the Philippines, showcasing users from cities across the country as of 2024/10/09 06:08 AM CEST.
 This list contains users from **50 cities** across the Philippines.